FrancescSala/VenueMonitor/README.md

  - Venue Operations Monitor

  Venue Implementation Monitor: Monitors the implementation of venues (competition and non competition) BEFORE an Olympic Games Event.

- Venue Operations Monitor: Monitord the operation of nenues (competition and non competition) DURING an Olympic Games Event.
+ Venue Operations Monitor: Monitors the operation of nenues (competition and non competition) DURING an Olympic Games Event.

 # Technology Stack
 MySQL and Node JS for the backend